enkidevs/curriculum/python/python-pandas/pandas-transformation/README.md

 name: Transforming Data
-description: Learn how to transform and modify data in pandas.
+description: Transform your data to make it more useful.

 insights:
   - pandas-apply